HitBlast/BlastShell/README.md

 # **What's BlastShell?**
-BlastShell is an interactive command line interface developed not only to solve complex mathematical problems, but also to perform everyday tasks with ease.
+<blockquote>BlastShell is an interactive command line interface developed not only to solve complex mathematical problems, but also to perform everyday tasks with ease.</blockquote>
 <br><br>

 ### **_License_**